aptech/docs/docs/CR-use.rst

    external proc xy;
    x = seqa(0.1,0.1,100);

-it could be compiled to *xy.gcg*.
+it could be compiled to :file:`xy.gcg`.
 Then the following program could be run:

 ::